pathwaycom/pathway/README.md

 When dealing with single-file projects, creating a full-fledged `Dockerfile` might seem unnecessary.
-In such scenarios, you can execute a Python script directly using the Pathway Docker image.
+In such scenarios, you can execute a Python script directly using the Pathway Live Data Framework Docker image.
 For example:

 ```console
 docker run -it --rm --name my-pathway-app -v "$PWD":/app pathwaycom/pathway:latest python my-pathway-app.py